Skip to content

 Before adding a peer, you and the account servicing entity you intend to peer with must both:

-• Run an implementation of an Interledger connector (ideally Rafiki).
+Run an Interledger connector

-• Agree on an asset for the peering relationship.
+Both you and your peer must agree on an asset for the peering relationship.
 You can set up multiple peering relationships with the same peer based on different assets.
 At least one asset shared by you and your peer must be added to your Rafiki instance prior to setting up the peering relationship.
 For more information, refer to Assets.

-• Exchange static Interledger (ILP) addresses with your peer.
 Your ILP address is self-assigned during Rafiki setup and stored locally as the ILP_ADDRESS environment variable for the backend service.

-• Exchange auth tokens for the connection endpoint.
+Exchange auth tokens for the connection endpoint

-• Deposit an initialLiquidity for your peer.
-Liquidity can also be deposited later using the depositPeerLiquidity mutation.
+While you may deposit an initiaLiquidity for your peer, you can deposit liquidity later using the depositPeerLiquidity mutation.

 Set up peering in Rafiki